Our anti-fraud expert Kjell Rune Vilhelmsen helps us look into the day-to-day anti-fraud benefits in a multi-tenant managed service setup.

 The benefits of large volumes of data apply to all risk mitigating processes across all areas of society, whether it be cybercrime prevention, public administration or health services.
 Of course, there is also the need for an organization and a system to process the data and make the right decisions, but the fundamental rule remains: the more data available to make good decisions, the better the decision-making processes will be.

 This applies today but will apply even more so in the future as financial crime continuously evolves both in complexity and range and thereby increases the standards of expertise, knowledge, technology and cooperation required by actors like us in the anti-fraud industry.

-On 6 May at 09:00 CET we will host a webinar on the benefits of our managed financial crime prevention service.
+On 6 May we will hosted a webinar on the benefits of our managed financial crime prevention service.
 In the webinar, you will learn more about how we help banks improve their financial crime prevention efforts by pooling their data to make better decisions.